 - My long review essay on several new novels by Soviet-born emigre Jewish writers, "Russian Jewish American Lit Goes Boom!"
-(Tablet Magazine, June 17, 2014)
+(Tablet, June 17, 2014)

-- My essay "Crimean Crisis Revives a Classic Soviet Jewish Joke" on the return of Rabinovich, a classic hero of the Soviet Jewish joke (Tablet Magazine, April 1.
+- My essay "Crimean Crisis Revives a Classic Soviet Jewish Joke" on the return of Rabinovich, a classic hero of the Soviet Jewish joke (Tablet, April 1.
 2014)

-- My essay on Snowden and the airport where he is stuck and from which I emigrated, "Stuck in Sheremetyevo" The New Yorker's Page-Turner blog, July 9, '13)
+- My essay on Snowden and the airport from which I emigrated, "Stuck in Sheremetyevo" The New Yorker's Page-Turner blog, July 9, '13)

 This is the first complete English-language translation of a classic of Yiddish literature, one of the great comic novels of the twentieth century.
 Moyshe Kulbak's The Zelmenyaners describes the travails of a Jewish family in Minsk that is torn asunder by the new Soviet reality.
 Four generations are depicted in riveting and often uproarious detail as they face the profound changes brought on by the demands of the Soviet regime and its collectivist, radical secularism.
 The resultant intergenerational showdowns—including disputes over the introduction of electricity, radio, or electric trolley—are rendered with humor, pathos, and a finely controlled satiric pen.
 Moyshe Kulbak, a contemporary of the Soviet Jewish writer Isaac Babel, picks up where Sholem Aleichem left off a generation before, exploring in this book the transformation of Jewish life.
 Translated by Hillel Halkin; Critical Introduction and Notes by Sasha Senderovich.